 2. Enhances Sexual Health

 The roasted seeds of chironji have aphrodisiac properties.
-They increase the libido and help overcome problems like premature ejaculation and impotence.
-They also enhance the quality and motility of the sperms.
-The roasted and ground seeds when consumed with milk, promote added benefits of strengthening the reproductive system.
+They increase libido and help overcome problems like premature ejaculation and impotence.
+They also enhance the quality and motility of sperms.
+The roasted and ground seeds when consumed with milk promote added benefits of strengthening the reproductive system.

 3. Prevents Diabetes